Azure/IoT-Pi-Day/Setting up the Raspberry Pi/MSFT Networking/readme.md

 In order for the devices to connect to the MSFT Guest network the Pi devices need to have their MAC addresses white listed.
 On the Microsoft corp network head to https://openwifi/

+Add the device MAC addresses and give a name to the event.

 ![Image](/images/network/openwifi1.jpg)

-Add the device MAC addresses and give a name to the event.
 Once you click register you should see a page indicating the device was successfully white listed.

 ![Image](/images/network/openwifi2.jpg)

-If you click on "Manage" you will be able to see all the devices you have registered and the device expiration date.
+If you click on "Manage MAC" you will be able to see all the devices you have registered and the device expiration date.

 ![Image](/images/network/openwifi3.jpg)